The Best Scooters for 11 and 12 Year Olds

 The handlebar is also foldable so it is easy to store and carry when needed.
 It weighs 4.7kg so it isn't the lightest scooter available to carry but will be fine to carry short distances when required too.
 There is also an adjustable shoulder strap which makes it easy to carry when walking and taking on and off public transport.

 The scooter features extra big high-rebound 87 A PU wheels.
 87a means they are solid wheels which will be resistant to wear (the higher the number the more solid the wheel).
 The wheels are 205mm which offer a safe but quick ride over distances.
 The wheels help make it a good commuter scooter too, perfect for getting kids to school on time.
+The bigger the wheels the quicker the ride and the less vibrations over bumps and cracks in the pavement.
 There is a rear friction brake on the back wheel for slowing down.

 The scooter features a stand to keep it upright when not in use.